zfleeman/ffmpeg4discord/README.md

 ff4d path-to-file.mp4 [optional-flags]
 ```

-This command tries to compress the whole video file down to the default output file size of 25MB:
+This command tries to compress the whole video file down to the an output file size of 10MB:

 ```
-ff4d cool_clip.mp4
+ff4d cool_clip.mp4 -s 10
 ```

 This will trim a 20 second section out of `cool_clip.mp4` starting at 10 seconds in and ending at 30 seconds.
+The output will be less than 10MB.
 [More on the optional flags](#optional-flags).

 ```
-ff4d cool_clip.mp4 --from 00:00:10 --to 00:00:30
+ff4d cool_clip.mp4 --from 00:00:10 --to 00:00:30 -s 10
 ```

 I've had a good time using this command with a Batch file on Windows.
 Refer to the [Sample Batch File](#sample-batch-file) section for more information.